Aerovate Therapeutics Announces Full-Year 2022 Financial Results and Business Highlights

-/EIN News/ -- WALTHAM, Mass., March 29, 2023 (GLOBE NEWSWIRE) -- Aerovate Therapeutics, Inc. (Nasdaq: AVTE), a clinical stage biopharmaceutical company focused on developing drugs that meaningfully improve the lives of patients with rare cardiopulmonary disease, today announced financial results for the year ended December 31, 2022, and recent business highlights.
+WALTHAM, Mass., March 29, 2023 (GLOBE NEWSWIRE) -- Aerovate Therapeutics, Inc. AVTE, a clinical stage biopharmaceutical company focused on developing drugs that meaningfully improve the lives of patients with rare cardiopulmonary disease, today announced financial results for the year ended December 31, 2022, and recent business highlights.

 "Aerovate had a productive year in 2022 as evidenced by the progress made with our lead pipeline candidate AV-101 and strategic additions to our management team," said Tim Noyes, Chief Executive Officer of Aerovate.
 "We believe AV-101, if approved, has the potential to become part of a new standard of care for patients with PAH by directly delivering a novel antiproliferative therapy to the pulmonary vasculature in a way that may offer broad efficacy and a low side effect burden to complement current and future treatment options.
 With its convenient twice daily dosing and easy-to-use pocket-size inhaler, we are optimistic about the potential of AV-101 to help us deliver on our vision of providing patients with meaningful treatment solutions."